-- Strategy for triage of potential influenza patients to non-hospital settings. - Collaborate with home healthcare agencies for follow-up. - Establish and staff telephone hotlines. - Training for hotline staff. - Determine how non-hospital facilities will participate in the community plan.
+- Develop a strategy for triage of potential influenza patients to nonhospital settings. - Collaborate with home health care agencies for follow-up. - Establish and staff telephone hotlines. - Train hotline staff. - Determine how nonhospital facilities, such as alternate care sites, will participate in the community plan.

-Primary Agency Role and Responsibilities Coordinate Illinois' medical and laboratory activities in preparedness, response and recovery from pandemic influenza.
-IDPH Coordinate Illinois' EMS and Trauma System activities in preparedness, response and recovery from pandemic influenza.
-Coordinates and communicates with the CDC and WHO, local health departments, and hospitals and emergency medical systems.
+Primary Agency Role and Responsibilities IDPH Coordinate medical and laboratory activities in preparedness, response and recovery from pandemic influenza.
+Coordinate EMS and trauma system activities in preparedness, response and recovery from pandemic influenza.
+Coordinate and communicate with the CDC and WHO, local health departments, and hospitals and emergency medical systems.
 Coordinate health care surge capacity planning.
-Support Agencies Role and Responsibilities Manage and coordinate the State's disaster response and recovery efforts Activate the SEOC, when required Coordinate requests for Federal assistance with FEMA Region V IEMA Maintain a 24-hour communications center for communicating with emergency response personnel from all agencies and organizations Coordinate, integrate, and manage overall State efforts involving the collection, analysis, planning, reporting, and displaying of information CMS Assist with the development of strategies to address shortfalls in the number of state personnel available to work (for instance, due to illness, the need to care for family members, concerns about personal and family health, and so on).
-Procures equipment and supplies not available through State sources from commercial vendors or suppliers Assist with the provision of vehicles, aircraft and operators to move personnel, equipment and supplies, as requested IDMA Provide logistical support for distribution of disaster relief supplies and equipment Provide back-up support to the ISP for security operations IDOT Provide personnel and equipment for the transportation or relocation of resources which includes supplies and equipment IDHS Provide medical support personnel to assist with health and medical operations Assist with locating specialized vehicles for transportation of the disabled ARC Assist with medical professional recruitment and spontaneous volunteers
+Support Agencies Role and Responsibilities Manage and coordinate the state's disaster response and recovery efforts.
+Activate the SIRC, when required.
+15144 Coordinate requests for federal assistance with FEMA Region V. IEMA Maintain a 24-hour communications center for communicating with emergency response personnel from all agencies and organizations.
+Coordinate, integrate and manage overall state efforts involving the collection, analysis, planning, reporting and displaying of information.
+IDCMS Assist with the development of strategies to address shortfalls in the number of state personnel available to work (for instance, due to illness, the need to care for family members or concerns about personal and family health).
+Procure equipment and supplies not available through state sources from commercial vendors or suppliers.
+IDMA Assist with the provision of vehicles, aircraft and operators to move personnel, equipment and supplies, as requested.
+Provide logistical support for distribution of disaster relief supplies and equipment.
+Provide back-up support to the ISP for security operations.
+IDOT Provide personnel and equipment for the transportation or relocation of resources which includes supplies and equipment.
+LDUG.
+Provide medical support personnel to assist with health and medical operations.
+IDHS Assist with locating specialized vehicles for transportation of the disabled.